AhmedSamirNU/FM-Radio-Receiver/README.md

 # 📖 Overview

-This project presents the design, simulation, implementation, and testing of an **Analog FM Radio Receiver** capable of receiving commercial FM stations within the **88–108 MHz** band.
+This project presents the complete design and implementation of an Analog FM Radio Receiver capable of receiving commercial FM radio stations in the 88–108 MHz frequency band.

-The receiver uses an **LC resonant tuning circuit** to select the desired station, followed by an FM demodulation stage to recover the audio signal.
-The recovered signal is amplified using an **LM386 Class AB audio amplifier** to drive an **8Ω loudspeaker**.
+The receiver consists of an RF reception stage, an LC tuning network for station selection, an FM demodulation stage, an audio amplification stage, and a regulated power supply.
+The complete system was first analyzed using LTspice simulation before being assembled and tested on both Breadboard and PCB.

-The project was first verified using **LTspice simulation**, then implemented on a **breadboard**, and finally assembled on a **PCB** after hardware validation.
+Throughout the project, practical engineering challenges such as RF tuning, grounding, signal stability, and hardware debugging were addressed through iterative testing and optimization.

 ---